abetlen/llama-cpp-python/README.md

 | [llama-3-vision-alpha](https://huggingface.co/abetlen/llama-3-vision-alpha-gguf) | `Llama3VisionAlphaChatHandler` | `llama-3-vision-alpha` |
 | [minicpm-v-2.6](https://huggingface.co/openbmb/MiniCPM-V-2_6-gguf) | `MiniCPMv26ChatHandler` | `minicpm-v-2.6` |

-Then you'll need to use a custom chat handler to load the clip model and process the chat messages and images.
+Then, you'll need to use a custom chat handler to load the clip model and process the chat messages and images.

 ```python
 from llama_cpp import Llama